Understand the Bait-And-Switch Scam

 Limited Quantities Available

 Bait-And-Switch advertising is illegal, underhanded, and the refuge of the dishonest business.
-Don't ever be tempted to use it.
-And if you're a consumer, don't shout it out every time you miss a deal; the advertiser is not always trying to pull the wool over your eyes.
+If you're a consumer, resist the urge to get upset every time you miss a deal; the advertiser is not always trying to pull the wool over your eyes.
 However, if it's a genuine bait-and-switch scam, report the business immediately.